Sharmapankaj3187/qmk-build/README.md

-# Corne Layout - Snazzy-Boi
+# Corne Layout - Snazzy

 Notes for getting QMK to build custom corne layout, this in no way is totally comprehensive or to say I am anything close to an expert.
 Just a easy